V01dDweller/dotfiles/README.md

 From there, [Vim](https://github.com/V01dDweller/dotfiles/tree/master/vim) and [Tmux](https://github.com/V01dDweller/dotfiles/tree/master/tmux) plug-in managers ([pathogen](https://github.com/tpope/vim-pathogen) and [tpm](https://github.com/tmux-plugins/tpm) respectively) are installed along with vim plug-ins and color schemes.
 Only one Tmux plug-in is installed.
 See the [Vim](https://github.com/V01dDweller/dotfiles/tree/master/vim) and [Tmux](https://github.com/V01dDweller/dotfiles/tree/master/tmux) READMEs for more.

-Plug-ins are installed directly from github, so it is a good idea to periodically pull this project and/or re-run the install script (or individual Vim or tmux plugin_install scripts) to update all the plug-ins and add new color schemes.
+Plug-ins are installed directly from GitHub, so it is a good idea to periodically pull this project and/or re-run the install script (or individual Vim or Tmux plugin_install scripts) to update all the plug-ins and add new color schemes.

 The `uninstall.sh` script was never finished and should be avoided for now, but backing this out/restoring original rc files is as simple as restoring the contents of the most recent `dotfile_backup` directory.
 Remove plug-ins by deleting `~/.vim/bundle` and `~/.tmux/plugins` directories.